-Recipient of a High School Diploma or GED and Low-Income and is Basic Skills Deficient (BSD) or English Language Learner (ELL): Category 3 Basic Skills Deficient (BSD): WIOA Sec.
-3(5) means, with respect to an individual- a) Who is a youth, that the individual has English reading, writing, or computing skills at or below the 8th grade level on a generally accepted standardized test (CASAS score of 238 or below for reading and 235 or below for math); or b) Who is a youth or adult, that the individual is unable to compute or solve problems, or read, write, or speak English, at a level necessary to function on the job, in the individual's family, or in society.
-English Language Learner (ELL): WIOA Sec.
-3(21), WIOA Title II Sec.
-203(7); DOL ETA PIRL: An eligible individual who has limited ability in reading, writing, speaking, or comprehending the English language, and- Whose native language is a language other than English; or Who lives in a family or community environment where a language other than English is the dominant language.
-Offender, Ex-offender: Category 4 WIOA Sec.
-3(38): An adult or juvenile who- Is or has been subject to any stage of the criminal justice process, and for whom services under this Act may be beneficial; or Requires assistance in overcoming artificial barriers to employment resulting from a record of arrest or conviction.
-ETO 9172 (PIRL): If the participant, at program entry who either: Has been subject to any stage of the criminal justice process for committing a status offense or delinquent act, or Requires assistance in overcoming barriers to employment resulting from a record of arrest or conviction.
-ESD WS System Policy 1020, Rev. 1 & ESD WS System Policy 1019, Rev. 5: An individual who has been charged with an offense, but subsequently directed to a community-based diversion program rather than the formal court system meets the definition of having been "subject to any stage ofthe criminal justice process" due to having been charged with an offense, even though that individual has not been remanded to the court system.
-Homeless or Runaway: Category 5 20 CFR 681.210(5) and .220(4): A homeless individual who meets the criteria defined in sec.
+Recipient of a High School Diploma or GED and meets WIOA's income eligibility and is Basic Skills Deficient (BSD) or English Language Learner (ELL): Category 3 Basic Skills Deficient (BSD): a) A youth, that the individual has English reading, writing, or computing skills at or below the 8th grade level on a generally accepted standardized test (CASAS score of 238 or below for reading and 235 or below for math); or b) A youth or adult, that the individual is unable to compute or solve problems, or read, write, or speak English, at a level necessary to function on the job, in the individual's family, or in society.
+English Language Learner (ELL): An eligible individual who has limited ability in reading, writing, speaking, or comprehending the English language, and- Whose native language is a language other than English; or Who lives in a family or community environment where a language otherthan English is the dominant language.
+Justice System Involved: Category 4 An adult or juvenile who- Is or has been subject to any stage of the criminal justice process, and for whom services under this Act may be beneficial; or Requires assistance in overcoming artificial barriers to employment resulting from a record of arrest or conviction.
+ESD WS System Policy 1020, Rev. 1 & ESD WS System Policy 1019, Rev. 8: An individual who has been charged with an offense, but subsequently directed to a community-based diversion program rather than the formal court system meets the definition of having been "subject to any stage of the criminal justice process" due to having been charged with an offense, even though that individual has not been remanded to the court system.
+Category 5 Currently experiencing lack of stable housing or a minor who has left their parents or legal guardians without permission: A homeless individual who meets the criteria defined in sec.
 41403(6) of the Violence Against Women Act of 1994; a homeless child or youth who meets the criteria defined in sec.
 725(2) of the McKinney-Vento Homeless Assistance Act; or a runaway.
-Foster Care Youth: Category 6 20 CFR 681.210(6) and .220(5); and ETA 9172: At program entry, an individual aged 24 or under who is in foster care or who: Has aged out of the foster care system, or Who has attained 16 years of age and left foster care for kinship, guardianship, or adoption, or A child eligible for assistance under sec.
+Category 6 Currently receiving or has received foster care: At program entry, an individual aged 24 or under who is in foster care or who: Has aged out of the foster care system, or Who has attained 16 years of age and left foster care for kinship, guardianship, or adoption, or A child eligible for assistance under sec.
 477 of the Social Security Act(42 US.C.
 677), or In an out-of-home placement.